-During his studies, Mr. Moser enjoyed minoring in voice, studying viola, and discovering his love of conducting.
-He has now been directing music programs for many years.
-This fall Mr. Moser begins a new position as Visiting Instructor of Music at Mercyhurst University in Erie, PA.
-Summers he can be found working as the Orchestra Program and Adjudication Director for the Philadelphia International Music Festival where he organizes and oversees up to ten orchestras reaching 400 - 500 students.
+Summers, Mr. Moser can be found working as the Orchestra Program and Adjudication Director for the Philadelphia International Music Festival where he organizes and oversees up to ten orchestras reaching 400 - 500 students.
 Prior posts include Orchestra Director at Kutztown University and Music Director of the Wilmington Community Orchestra.
-Before moving to Philadelphia, he was the Director of Orchestras and Instructor of Music at Westminster College and served as adjunct faculty for Grove City College.
+Before moving to Philadelphia, he was the Director of Orchestras and Instructor of Music at Westminster College and served as Adjunct Faculty for Grove City College.
 He has also been the Director of Music at University Presbyterian Church, Providence Presbyterian Church, and Proclamation Presbyterian Church.
 Also a lifelong learner, this past summer Mr. Moser was honored to attend the Pierre Monteux School & Music Festival as a 2018 Bernard Osher Conducting Scholar.

-Mr. Moser and his wife are blessed with three children.
+Mr. Moser and his wife are blessed with three artistic children.